 How to Protect Outdoor Furniture

 Many of us have never invested in outdoor furniture.
 And if we have, it hasn’t been the kind we’ve cared much about.
-But in the grown up land of “life beyond plastic resin patio sets," a little TLC goes a long way.
+But if you’re done with your dingy white plastic chairs and ready to invest, a little TLC will go a long way.

-The amount of care that goes into protecting nice patio furniture is a nebulous fact that could do with some gentle expectations-setting.
-Hold the pressure washer and the bleach, we’ll walk you through how to protect your outdoor furniture so it will live a long comfy, stylish life.
+Let’s start with some gentle expectations-setting.
+Hold the pressure washer and the bleach: we’re going to walk you through how to protect your outdoor furniture so it will live a long comfy, stylish life.

 How to care for outdoor furniture materials